tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

   - **Line 14**: A skill restriction is applied here, requiring the player to have at least rank 1 in "combat/axe" to use the weapon effectively.
 Without this rank, the player can still use the weapon but will experience reduced efficiency and damage output.
+  - **Line 15**: The message for a player who does not fulfil the required ranks - there is a lot more be said about messages.
+  - **Line 16**: Not only do we say this this weapon can be dual-wielded here, we say that it must be.
+    Some weapons can be wielded in one or two hands, adding more damage should the player want to do so.
+  - **Line 17**: This line tells the salvage verb what the weapon is made of (more on salvaging and materials later).

+So, a lot of similarities to room, setup(), calls to lots of functions to add features to the object.

 As you can see, the `setup()` function in weapons shares many similarities with how rooms are set up.
 It involves making various function calls to add features and behaviors to the object.